dantman/elite-vr-cockpit/GETTING-STARTED.md

     3. also include your `Custom.3.0.binds` file (usually located at `C:\Users\YOURUSERNAME\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings`)

-## 9. Restart Elite Dangerous to update your bindings
+## 9. Troubleshooting your bindings
 If you find any bugs in the interface, try restarting Elite or the Cockpit overlay.
 Controls should be reloaded as you make changes, but sometimes a reset will resolve any outstanding issues.